SamuelEarl/fanny-pack-ui-old/README.md

 This is not a UI kit or UI framework because we do not provide layout elements.
 Instead, we let you layout your pages the way you want and then you can throw whatever components you need into your pages.

-The default styling is based on Semantic UI.

 ---

 # Install